The Benefits of Blockchain

 Another benefit of a blockchain’s Proof-of-Work mechanism is that once a block is added to the blockchain, it is extremely difficult to alter or remove.
 This allows decentralized members of the network to unanimously agree on the state of the blockchain and the data within it.

 While this trait is a critical foundation of a monetary system like Bitcoin, database immutability is desirable in only a narrow set of circumstances.
 Most businesses and individuals require databases that they can alter at will.
-In a system which does not require immutability, blockchain is more of a burden than an innovation.
+In a system that does not require immutability, blockchain is more of a burden than an innovation.

 Learn more about Bitcoin's immutability.